anchalxsingh/anchalxsingh/README.md

-- 👋 Hi, I’m @anchalxsingh
+- 👋 Hi, I’m Anchal
-- 👀 I’m interested in Tech
-- 🌱 I’m currently pursuing Master of science in computer science
+- 👀 I’m 21, currently pursuing Master of science in Computer science
-- 💞️ I’m looking to collaborate on computer science based projects
 - 📫 You can mail me at asing102@stevens.edu

 <!---